-- A bridge with a lower bridge identifier (or same identifier and lower MAC address) can take over as the root bridge at any time. - When Root Guard is enabled, and the switch receives a superior BPDU on this port, it is set to the Discarding state until it stops receiving superior BPDUs for a fixed recovery period.
+- A port connecting a LAN through the bridge to the root bridge is known as a designated port.
+A bridge with a designated port and a lower bridge identifier (or same identifier and lower MAC address) can take over as the root bridge at any time. - When Root Guard is enabled, and the switch receives a superior BPDU on this port, it is set to the Discarding state until it stops receiving superior BPDUs for a fixed recovery period.
 While in the discarding state, no traffic is forwarded across the port. - Root Guard can be used to ensure that the root bridge is not formed at a suboptimal location.
 Root Guard should be enabled on any designated port connected to low-speed bridges which could potentially overload a slower link by taking over as the root port and forming a new spanning tree topology.
 It could also be used to form a border around part of the network where the root bridge is allowed. - When spanning tree is initialized globally on the switch or on an interface, the switch will wait for 20 seconds to ensure that the spanning tree has converged before enabling Root Guard.

 '''

 Console(config)#interface ethernet 1/5

-Console(config-if) #spanning-tree edge-port
+Console(config-if)#spanning-tree edge-port

-Console(config-if) #spanning-tree root-guard
+Console(config-if)#spanning-tree root-guard

 Console(config-if)#

 '''